 • Assess potential operational noise impacts of mechanical equipment, including back-up generators, to the extent equipment specifications are available from the project sponsor.
 If equipment information is not available, analysis will be based on a reasonable specification of equipment that would serve the proposed buildings.
-For backup diesel generators, this is tentatively assumed to be two generators for the Base Density Assumption and up to six generators for the High Density Assumption, consistent with the scope for the air quality analysis.
+For backup diesel generators, this is tentatively assumed to be two generators for the Base Project Option and up to six generators for the City Policy Option, consistent with the scope for the air quality analysis.
 Stationary noise sources will be evaluated against the limits in the noise ordinance (at property plane and nearest residential receptor).
-Comment [JR1]: We don't usually do this assessment as commercial uses are not noise sensitive uses.